nathansh/Content-Folding-Demo/README.md

 	var secondaryNav = $('#sidebar .secondary_nav');

-Write a fold and unfold functions. jQuery's .append() and .prepend() methods going to do most of the work here.
+Write fold and unfold functions. jQuery's .append() and .prepend() methods going to do most of the work here.

 Fold function: